rolldabones/grc-workbook/README.md

 *Speed is released in increments the enterprise can absorb.*

 Slow AI is the discipline of calibrated release.
 Capability is not deployed at the rate the technology permits.
 It is deployed at the rate the organization, the people and the affected parties can absorb without losing the capacity to govern.
 Slow AI is not opposition to artificial intelligence.
 It is opposition to ungoverned acceleration.
 The doctrine produces release tiers, gating criteria, fallback positions and a documented rate of adoption that an independent reviewer can inspect.
-It is the watch’s escapement applied to artificial intelligence.
+It is the watch's escapement applied to artificial intelligence.

 **Informed Intent**

 *Authorization is meaningful only when the authorizing human knows what is being authorized.*

 Informed Intent requires that any consequential artificial intelligence action be authorized by a human who has the knowledge, the evidence, the authority, the time and the permission to authorize it.
 Each of the five conditions is necessary.
 A signature without knowledge is administrative.
 A signature without evidence is unfounded.
 A signature without authority is invalid.
 A signature without time is reflexive.
 A signature without permission is unfree.
 The doctrine is operationalized by treating each authorization point in the cycle as a five-condition gate.
-It is the watch’s crown.
+It is the watch's crown.
 Small, decisive, valid only when turned by a hand that knows what is being set.

 **Final Liability**

 *A named human carries the consequence of every consequential artificial intelligence action.*

 Final Liability is the constraint that no consequential artificial intelligence action is attributed solely to a system.
 A human is named, in advance, as the party who bears the consequence.
 The doctrine has three operational requirements.
 A named human at each decision point.
 An evidence pack sufficient to defend the decision in retrospect.
 A corrective and preventive action capacity sufficient to absorb the failure mode.
 The doctrine does not transfer liability to the artificial intelligence.
 It refuses to allow the question of liability to be left open.
-It is the watch’s click.
+It is the watch's click.
 Once the record is preserved, the organization cannot unwind backward into denial.

-# Part I. Fundamental Governance, Risk Management and Compliance
+## Part I. Fundamental Governance, Risk Management and Compliance

-Part I unpacks the equation PP ≈ Ω(C \| SP) ↑ UO.
+Part I unpacks the equation PP ≈ Ω(C | SP) ↑ UO.
 It treats governance, risk management and compliance as an integrated capability rather than three adjacent departments.
 The reader who completes Part I will know what Principled Performance is, what the Operational Cycle does, which capabilities are deployed within the cycle, how the Starting Point conditions everything that follows and which Universal Outcomes the entire system must aim at.

-## Module 1.
+### Module 1.
 The Equation

-> *“An equation is not a slogan.
-It is a compression of an argument into a form one can interrogate.”*
+> *"An equation is not a slogan.
+It is a compression of an argument into a form one can interrogate."*
 >
-> ***The watch.** A mechanical watch is the equation made physical.
+> **The watch.** *A mechanical watch is the equation made physical.
 The mainspring stores energy.
 The gear train transmits it.
 The escapement releases it in measured increments.
 The dial displays the result.
-PP ≈ Ω(C \| SP) ↑ UO compresses the same architecture into algebra.
+PP ≈ Ω(C | SP) ↑ UO compresses the same architecture into algebra.
 The components named on the page are the components of a precision instrument.*

 **CONCEPT**

 Governance, risk management and compliance is most usefully expressed as a single integrated capability rather than three adjacent functions.
 The OCEG GRC Capability Model 3.5, also known as the Red Book, captures this in four interacting components and twenty discrete elements.
 The equation used throughout this workbook compresses that model into a workable form.

-PP ≈ Ω(C \| SP) ↑ UO.
+PP ≈ Ω(C | SP) ↑ UO.
 Principled Performance is approached through the continuous operation of the GRC Operational Cycle, deploying a defined set of capabilities, conditioned by the organization's Starting Point and guided toward the Universal Outcomes.
 The equation is not arithmetic.
 It is a statement of dependence.
 Change any variable and the result changes.

 Principled Performance, denoted PP, is the reliable achievement of objectives, the addressing of uncertainty and the act of conducting business with integrity.
 It is the goal, not a metric.
 No single dashboard renders it.
 The equation describes how an organization works toward it.